informaticameg/Fragmentos/README.md

     Run the setup, and ready.
 - Ubuntu:
     http://db.tt/OwXV9id
-    Unzip the .tar.gz, run <install_dependences.sh>
+    Unzip the .tar.gz, run "install_dependences.sh"
-    and finally run the program with <RUN_fragmentos.sh>.
+    and finally run the program with "RUN_fragmentos.sh".

 Licence
 -----------